 The Librem 13 gets a whole slew of improvements for version 2:

-An Intel Core i7 processor (one of the most often requested features), using the 14 nanometers lithography of the Skylake generation, bringing additional performance (over our previous i5 processor) and great power savings over previous generations.
+A newer i5 processor, using the 14 nanometers lithography of the Skylake generation, bringing additional performance and power savings over previous generations

-A backlit keyboard (the other most often requested feature)
+A backlit keyboard (the most often requested feature)

 Newer Intel graphics as part of the Skylake chipset